< Engagement Rings & Weddings / Celebrity

 9. Elizabeth Taylor’s Engagement Ring From Dennis Stein

-Elizabeth Taylor and businessman Dennis Stein shared a fleeting two-month romance towards the end of 1984.
-Stein presented the actress with a sapphire and natural diamond engagement ring but by February 1985, the couple called it quits.
+Elizabeth Taylor and New York businessman Dennis Stein shared a brief two-month romance at the end of 1984, during a transitional period in her personal life.
+Stein presented the actress with a sapphire and natural diamond engagement ring, reportedly set in yellow gold, marking what would become one of her shortest engagements.
+By February 1985, the couple had called it quits, and the engagement was quietly dissolved.

 10. Elizabeth Taylor’s Engagement Ring From Larry Fortensky

-Elizabeth Taylor met construction worker Larry Fortensky during a stint at the Betty Ford Center in 1988.
-He proposed to Taylor with the final engagement ring of her collection– a simple pavé diamond eternity band.
-The couple married at Michael Jackson’s Neverland Ranch in October 1991.
+Elizabeth Taylor met construction worker Larry Fortensky during a stay at the Betty Ford Center in 1988, where she was receiving treatment for prescription drug dependency.
+He proposed with the final engagement ring of her collection—a simple pavé diamond eternity band.
+The couple married at Neverland Ranch, the estate of Michael Jackson, in October 1991.
 The ceremony reportedly cost Taylor a whopping $2 million.
-The newlyweds sold their wedding photographs to People magazine for the price of $1 million and used the funds to start the Elizabeth Taylor AIDS Foundation.
-Fortensky and Taylor divorced five years later in 1996 but remained close until her death in 2011.
+The newlyweds sold their wedding photographs to People for $1 million and used the proceeds to help establish the Elizabeth Taylor AIDS Foundation.
+Fortensky and Taylor divorced five years later, in 1996, but remained close until her death in 2011.